DigitalDieter/LSTM_Music_Generation/README.md

 python train_gru.py -n 10 -e 5 -b 10
 ```

-The model now can be retrained, you have to selected the weights file from which the training of the model continues.
+The model now can be retrained.
+You have to select the weights file from which the training of the model continues.

 You can add the same arguments as the train.py script.